w-yeehong/tp/docs/DeveloperGuide.md

 * Option 1: Uniqueness is identified by name, age and phone

-Originally, our team intended to define `Patient` to be non-unique if they have the same `Name`, `Age` and `Phone`.
-However, such a design will make it difficult for users of Covigent as they will have to key in all these fields when executing `editpatient` and `deletepatient` in order for Covigent to uniquely identify the `Patient` to manipulate.
+Originally, our team intended to define two `Patient` to be equals if they have the same `Name`, `Age` and `Phone`.
+However, such a design will make it difficult for users of Covigent as they will have to key in all these fields when executing `EditPatientCommand` and `DeletePatientCommand` in order for Covigent to uniquely identify the `Patient` to manipulate.

 * Option 2: Uniqueness is identified by name

 Keeping in mind the ease of usage of Covigent for users, our team chose to identify `Patient` uniquely by `Name` only.
 As such, when users need to manipulate the data of a `Patient`, all they need to input is the `Name`.
-Furthermore, our team believes that since Covigent is used by small hotels, there is a very low chance of 2 patients having the same names.
+Furthermore, our team believes that since Covigent is used by small hotels, there is a very low chance of two patients having the same names.

 #### Features related to Patient